juce-framework/JUCE/docs/CMake API.md

   Unlike the other `COPY_DIR` arguments, this argument does not have a default value so be sure to set it if you have enabled `COPY_PLUGIN_AFTER_BUILD` and the `Unity` format.

+`CREATE_INSTALL_RULES`
+- Whether or not to add install rules for the plugin.
+False by default.
+If true, this is equivalent to calling `juce_install_plugin(<target>)`.
+If you want to generate install rules for all the plugins in a subdirectory, you can set the `JUCE_CREATE_INSTALL_RULES` property on the directory before adding the plugin targets, rather than setting this argument on each individual target.

+`VST_INSTALL_DIR`
+- The location to which VST2 (legacy) plugins will be copied by the install rules created by `juce_install_plugin` (or the `CREATE_INSTALL_RULES` option).
+If you want to install all of the VST2 plugins in a subdirectory to a non-default location, you can set the `JUCE_VST_INSTALL_DIR` property on the directory before adding the plugin targets, rather than setting this argument on each individual target.

+`AAX_INSTALL_DIR`
+- The location to which AAX plugins will be copied by the install rules created by `juce_install_plugin` (or the `CREATE_INSTALL_RULES` option).
+If you want to install all of the AAX plugins in a subdirectory to a non-default location, you can set the `JUCE_AAX_INSTALL_DIR` property on the directory before adding the plugin targets, rather than setting this argument on each individual target.

+`AU_INSTALL_DIR`
+- The location to which AU plugins will be copied by the install rules created by `juce_install_plugin` (or the `CREATE_INSTALL_RULES` option).
+If you want to install all of the AU plugins in a subdirectory to a non-default location, you can set the `JUCE_AU_INSTALL_DIR` property on the directory before adding the plugin targets, rather than setting this argument on each individual target.

+`UNITY_INSTALL_DIR`
+- The location to which Unity plugins will be copied by the install rules created by `juce_install_plugin` (or the `CREATE_INSTALL_RULES` option).
+If you want to install all of the Unity plugins in a subdirectory to a non-default location, you can set the `JUCE_UNITY_INSTALL_DIR` property on the directory before adding the plugin targets, rather than setting this argument on each individual target.

+`LV2_INSTALL_DIR`
+- The location to which LV2 plugins will be copied by the install rules created by `juce_install_plugin` (or the `CREATE_INSTALL_RULES` option).
+If you want to install all of the LV2 plugins in a subdirectory to a non-default location, you can set the `JUCE_LV2_INSTALL_DIR` property on the directory before adding the plugin targets, rather than setting this argument on each individual target.

+`STANDALONE_INSTALL_DIR`
+- The location to which standalone plugins will be copied by the install rules created by `juce_install_plugin` (or the `CREATE_INSTALL_RULES` option).
+If you want to install all of the standalone plugins in a subdirectory to a non-default location, you can set the `JUCE_STANDALONE_INSTALL_DIR` property on the directory before adding the plugin targets, rather than setting this argument on each individual target.

+`VST3_INSTALL_DIR`
+- The location to which VST3 plugins will be copied by the install rules created by `juce_install_plugin` (or the `CREATE_INSTALL_RULES` option).
+If you want to install all of the VST3 plugins in a subdirectory to a non-default location, you can set the `JUCE_VST3_INSTALL_DIR` property on the directory before adding the plugin targets, rather than setting this argument on each individual target.

 `IS_ARA_EFFECT`
 - May be either TRUE or FALSE (defaults to FALSE).
 If TRUE it enables additional codepaths in the VST3 and AU plugin wrappers allowing compatible hosts to load the plugin with additional ARA